alialhasnawi/alialhasnawi/README.md

 I'm currently a student at UfT CS trying to learn some cool tech things <sub>🤖</sub>

-Checkout my repos and website for some projects!
+Checkout my repos and **[alialhasnawi.github.io](https://alialhasnawi.github.io/)** for some projects!
 I'm currently learning more stuff, so stay tuned...

 👁👁